EOMMINHO/tower-server/README.md

 POST http://serverName:portNumber/api/stepper, body: { speed1: Number, direction1: String, speed2: Number, direction2: String, stop: Boolean }: updates the current status of motors

+- The speed must be lower than 300 REV/MIN for reliable operation.

 #### 2. Heater

 GET http://serverName:portNumber/api/temperature: returns the current temperature of heater with tenths of degrees

 POST http://serverName:portNumber/api/temperature, body: { temp: Number }: updates the set points with tenths of degrees

+- The temperature must be lower than 400 degrees celsius for reliable operation

 ## Device setup